gasduster99/sppComp/try1/try1_2.md

 spatial boundaries for stock assessments and management measures.
-Of particular consequence to the estimation of species compositions is the proliferation of landed market categories over time, particularly during the 1990s (Figure (Sparce Data)).
+Of particular consequence to the estimation of species compositions is the proliferation of landed market categories over time, particularly during the 1990s (Figure (Sparse Data)).
 Sampling effort also leveled off in the mid-1990s, with a reduction in effort in the early 2000s, associated with substantial declines in total catches as well as reductions in sampling resources.
 The net result of increased stratification and flat (or reduced) sampling effort over